-There are three mine close together, called Bon Ami Mine, Big Deal Mine, and Gemstone Mine.
-This are open cast mines were gem were mined, including aquamarine, emerald, garnet, smoky quartz, and uranium minerals.
-The Bon Ami Mine shows authentic mining equipment and is visited on self guided tours.
+There are three mines close together, called Bon Ami Mine, Big Deal Mine, and Gemstone Mine.
+These are open cast mines where gems were mined, including aquamarine, emerald, garnet, smoky quartz, and uranium minerals.
+The Bon Ami Mine shows authentic mining equipment and is visited on self-guided tours.

 This is the first time we saw group prices higher than individual prices.
 The reason is simple: group tours include a guide, an educational slide show, and the underground Bon Ami mine tour.